YushanSUN/InformationExtractor/README.md

 # InformationExtractor
-Extract infromation from the internet
+We can use this progrom to extract infromation from the internet.